sedlan/node-queue/readme.md

         console.log('and its message: ' + task.taskData.message);
     });

-If a task is created, and node-queue cannot find a handling worker, it will stay in the queue until a valid worker is created.
+If a task is created, and node-queue cannot find a handling worker, the task will stay in the queue until a valid worker is created.